Cyreus/ICP-Motoko-Projects/README.md

 # Motoko Projects

 Through the ICP Bootcamp training sessions, we developed mini projects written in the Motoko language.
-These projects served as a starting point for grasping smart contracts and developing extensive decentralized applications.
+These projects served as a starting point for understanding smart contracts and developing extensive decentralized applications.